Opus10/qik/docs/commands.md

 !!! tip

-    Dependencies must be tracked indexed in your repo to break the cache.
+    Dependency files must be indexed in your git repo to break the cache.
 See the [caching guide](caching.md) for an in-depth overview of how caching works.
 Similarly, see the [CI/CD cookbook](cookbook_cicd.md) for patterns on using caching in continuous integration.

 ## Dependencies